AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 1. Networking
 ----------------

-- **Transit DMZ for Egress Traffic Inspection** provides the capability to inspect egress bound traffic in a central DMZ VPC or security VPC.
+- **Transit DMZ for Egress Traffic Inspection** provides the networking capability to route Internet bound egress traffic from Spoke VPCs to a third party firewall deployed in the Aviatrix Transit DMZ architecture for inspection.
+Once `Transit DMZ <https://docs.aviatrix.com/HowTos/transit_dmz_workflow.html#>`_ is deployed, go to Transit DMZ -> Advanced, click the Skewer button.
+Scroll down to enable "Egress through Firewall".

-- **Transit DMZ for East-West Traffic Inspection** allows you to inspect VPC to VPC traffic through a central DMZ VPC or security VPC.
+- **Transit DMZ for East-West Traffic Inspection** provides the networking capability to route VPC to VPC traffic to a third party firewall deployed in the Aviatrix Transit DMZ architecture for inspection.
+Once `Transit DMZ <https://docs.aviatrix.com/HowTos/transit_dmz_workflow.html#>`_ is deployed, go to Transit DMZ -> Advanced, click the Skewer button.
+Scroll down to enable "East-West Traffic Inspection".

 - **BGP Filtering From Learned Routes** allows you to selectively propagate on-prem routes to Spoke VPCs.
 When applied to the Aviatrix Transit Gateway, all spoke VPCs are filtered by the same rules.
+One use case of this feature is for a Spoke VPC that is cus tomer facing and you do not wish your customer to access all your on-prem network CIDRs.
+For more details, refer to `this link. <https://docs.aviatrix.com/HowTos/gateway.html#filter-routes-to-spoke-vpc>`_

-- **Spoke VPC CIDR Customization** allows you to specify what to program to a Spoke VPC route tables and ignore any learned routes from on-prem.
+- **Spoke VPC CIDR Customization** allows you to specify what to program to a Spoke VPC route tables and ignore any learned routes propagated from on-prem.
+One use case of this feature is for a Spoke VPC that is customer facing and your customer is propagating routes that may conflict with your on-prem routes.
+To learn more, refer to `this link. <https://docs.aviatrix.com/HowTos/gateway.html#customize-spoke-vpc-routes>`_

 2. Multi Cloud
 ----------------